Sara-Gavi/Sara-Gavi/README.md

 # ✨ Welcome to my humble tech world! ✨

 Hi!
-I'm Sara and I love enjoying life.
+I'm Sara **Junior Full Stack Developer** and I love enjoying life.
 I intertwine the digital and technological world to have freedom of movement and to develop my creativity, nature and body for self-care, and a social vision to guide my actions.

 ## Why Web Development?